 You have probably heard about hardware wallet?
-If not we are going to explain it to you and also help you out choosing the appropriate and best hardware wallet to store your crypto coins.
+If not, we will explain it to you and help you out choosing the appropriate and best hardware wallet to store your crypto coins.

 Cryptocurrencies are digital assets that are decentralized in nature.
 It means that there are no centralized authorities to control these.
 Technically you are your own bank when it comes to cryptocurrencies.
-So you need to choose a medium to store your funds.
+So it would help if you chose a medium to store your funds.
 And these “mediums” are called wallets.

 Now wallets can be of many types.
 According to their mode of operation, we can classify cryptocurrency wallets into two main categories.
 They are either online wallets or offline (cold storage) wallets.